KlaudiaMatysiak/1MP-Matysiak/README.md

 ![Mobile Contact Form](documentation/images/contact-form-mobile.png)

 # Testing
+Testing was undertaken throughout all the stages of the project.
+I used the Google Dev Tools, Lighthouse, HTML and CSS Validators.
+The desktop view of the website was tested on the Google Chrome, Firefox and Microsoft Edge.
+The Tablet view was tested on the Samsung Galaxy Tab III.
+The Mobile view was tested on the iPhone 11, iPhone 12, iPhone 12 Pro and Samsung Galaxy A40.
 ## Testing User Stories from User Experience
 ### First Time Visitor Goals
 * As a First Time Visitor, I want to easly navigate through the web page to find content and understand main purpose of the website.